Anatomy of the Best Super Bowl Ads

 What Makes for a Great Commercial?

-Before we explore what makes a great Super Bowl ad, it’s important to look at what makes a great ad.
+Before we explore the greatest Super Bowl ads, it’s important to first look at what makes a great ad.

 Great advertisements stem from the notion that brands want to create a winning perception about the product and/or service they are offering and they ultimately want their target audience to take actions (i.e. purchase their products or services).